 Brees’ leadership and skill in his position helped lead the team to their first-ever Super Bowl victory in 2009 and his presence has helped keep them in contention ever since.

 Song of faith and jazz: How the New Orleans Saints got their name

 After Brees broke the all-time passing record, fans were touched when he took a moment with his family on the sidelines.
 He said in a later interview what he told his children:

 “It’s probably what I tell them every night before they go to bed, which is, you can accomplish anything in life if you’re willing to work for it.
 Nothing is given.
 Everything is earned.
 God has equipped us for great works.
 I tell them that every night.”

 Brees has never been shy about sharing his faith.
-In 2015, during a long interview with Rock Church, he told a large audience:
+In 2015, during a long, he told a large audience:

 “With Jesus in my heart and in my life, I’m not afraid of the unknown, I’m not afraid to go to Purdue.
 I’m not afraid of dropping in the second round and being drafted by the San Diego Chargers.
 I know that God has that plan and I’m going to trust Him.
 I’ll be led by faith and not by sight, 2 Corinthians 5:7.”